ace-design/island/actions.md

 ## Scanning the map: `SCAN`

 The drone is equipped with an HD camera coupled to a ground analysis software.
 This software identifies relevant information about the Island, based on a picture of the 3x3 square under the plane.
 It reveals two different kind of information: (i) the major biomes identified in the picture (a biome must cover more than 20% of the picture to be identifiable) and (ii) acceptable landing points for a boat, so called _creeks_.
 Creeks are differentiated thanks to an unique identifier.
+This is the very same situation for emergency sites, identified as _sites_.

 * Request example:
     * `{ "action": "scan" }`
   * Response example:
-    * `{"cost": 2, "extras": { "biomes": ["GLACIER", "ALPINE"], "creeks": []}, "status": "OK"}`
+    * `{"cost": 2, "extras": { "biomes": ["GLACIER", "ALPINE"], "creeks": [], "sites": []}, "status": "OK"}`
     * `{"cost": 2, "extras": { "biomes": ["BEACH"], "creeks": ["id"], "sites": []}, "status": "OK"}`
-    * `{"cost": 2, "extras": { "biomes": [], "creeks": [], "sites": ["id"]}, "status": "OK"}`
+    * `{"cost": 2, "extras": { "biomes": ["BEACH"], "creeks": [], "sites": ["id"]}, "status": "OK"}`

 # Phase #1 & 2: Landing, Stopping